HISTORY

 These Chinese were skilled workers rather than mere coolies, and all were volunteers: In Meares’ words, “A much greater number of Chinese solicited to enter into this service than could be received; and so far did the spirit of enterprise influence them, that those we were under the necessity of refusing, gave the most unequivocal marks of mortification and disappointment. – From the many who offered themselves, fifty were selected, as fully sufficient for the purposes of the voyage: they were, as has been already observed, chiefly handicraft-men, of various kinds, with a small proportion of sailors who had been used to the junks which navigate every part of the Chinese seas.”
 [4]

-Some of the Chinese with Meares, including Affee and Aehaw, were captured by the Spanish warships Princesa and San Carlos, and forced to build fortifications and then to work in mines.
-[5] These may never have returned to China.
-Some may have married Indian women and settled down in the region that later became British Columbia, Washington State, and Oregon.
+A second group of Chinese in Colnett's Argonaut, another ship owned by Meares, were captured by the Spanish warships Princesa and San Carlos, and forced to build fortifications and then to work in mines.
+[5] These eventually either returned to China or stayed in Mexico.
+All were accounted for, Despite various speculations, it seems unlikely that any of the Chinese in Colnett's ship married indian women and settled down in the region that later became British Columbia, Washington State, and Oregon.

 This entry has been adapted from a webpage written by the current editors, from the website of the Chinese-